 This study uses an explanatory quantitative research design to examine the possibility of using agricultural waste straws in furniture production.
-This activity aligns with the operational research domain; the AHP is explored to devise effective methods approaching multi-attribute decision-making selection/driving manufacturing technology decisions.
-The AHP model structures the decision-making process into a hierarchy that consists of three layers: the target layer containing strategic goals such as sustainable and efficient furniture design: the criterion layer that contains sub-factors like environmental sustainability, resource efficiency, and technological efficiency; and the scheme layer containing material and manufacturing consideration strategies.
+This activity aligns with the operational research domain; the AHP is explored to devise effective methods multi-attribute of approaching decision-making in material selection/driving manufacturing technology decisions.
+The AHP model structures the decision-making process into a hierarchy that consists of three layers: the target layer containing strategic goals such as sustainable and efficient furniture design; the criterion layer that contains sub-factors like environmental sustainability, resource efficiency, and technological efficiency; and the scheme layer containing material and manufacturing consideration strategies.
 Thus, in this way, AHP helps objectively analyse and rank the concepts so that the correct decision, optimum in all respects, can be arrived at out of given factors in terms of significance.
 Additionally, AHP is integrated into the research design, providing concrete steps to evaluate and rank these concepts quantitatively, allowing for non-biased decisions.